ArcaneEngineer/ECS-tutorials/part2.md

 You can see that each of these methods has a very specific scope and purpose -- they each relate to different aspects of the tank's form and its operation.
 That is, to its component _composition_.

 So, bullets eh?
 How will we process them?
 The second function  `updateTransform()` shows the entirety of what happens for bullets.
 It applies a basic equation of motion (velocity without acceleration) to each entity's position (`transform`), each tick of the simulation.
 This is another example of _inter-component, intra-entity_ interaction.
 In part 3, we will look also at _inter-entity_ interactions.

-More interestingly, this  `updateTransform()`  is used _for both tanks and bullets_, with no knowledge of the other differences between them.
+Most interestingly, this  `updateTransform()`  is used _for both tanks and bullets_, with no knowledge of the other differences between them.
 It could be used for any other type of moving entity we can dream up, too.
 This is a strength of [composition-based]() systems like ECS.

 As it happens, the conditional logic in our new `processComponents()` ECS master function neatly handles things for us: It carefully selects components that are applicable to the two different kinds of processing represented by `updateTransform` vs. `updateTurret` respectively.
 We will not ask a tank's `transform` to fire a bullet, nor will we ask a `turret` to move along a straight line.
 Instead, we process according to what kind of entity we have in hand.
+In future, we will generalise this code even further.

 ### Running Rendering logic over complex components